squaresLab/BugZoo/docs/cli/source.rst

 `source` commands
 .................

-The `source` commands are used to add, remove, and list sources of artefacts that are known to RepairBox.
+The `source` commands are used to add, remove, and list *sources* that are known to RepairBox.
+Sources are used to represent remote Git repositories that are responsible for providing a particular dataset of artefacts, or a tool that is compatible with the RepairBox platform.

 `source list`
 -------------